 No pets are allowed at Stone Laboratory.
 Service animals are allowed with prior notification to Lab management.
 There is a working dog on Gibraltar to help keep waterfowl off the island.

-You are welcome to bring radios or MP3 players, but headphones are required in classrooms or laboratories.
+You are welcome to bring radios or digital music players, but headphones are required in classrooms or laboratories.

 Swimming off the island can be hazardous.
 Please exercise caution when swimming.